luc-silva/luc-silva/README.md

 I'm a 20yo Software Enginering Student who lives in Brazil, Sao Paulo.
 My main programming language is Javascript but I also want to learn Rust and increase my skills with shell in the near future.

-Currently developing a portfolio website
+Currently developing a portfolio website and "remastering" projects

 [Linkedin Page](https://www.linkedin.com/in/silva-luc/)